 SAT, ACT or other standardized test scores cannot be substituted for the placement test.

 Provided you have completed an Application for Admission and paid the application fee, there is no charge for initial placement testing.

 Except for the Oconee Campus, all sites offer walk-in service.
 Please see hours listed above.

 Accuplacer is an untimed test; however, most students require 2 to 2 ½ hours to complete the test.

 A picture ID is required for placement testing.
 Acceptable forms of identification include a state-issued ID (a driver's license for example), a military ID, or an official school ID (high school or college).
 Scratch paper will be provided by the Testing Center.
 Calculators and dictionaries are not allowed during testing.
 Children may not accompany students during placement testing.

 Placement test levels are available immediately following the completion of testing.
 After completing placement testing, you will receive further instructions from the admissions office concerning your next step.
 The interpretation of placement test levels in relation to course requirements will be covered during your meeting with your success coach.

 If you are interested in knowing the English, math and science courses for which you qualify based on your placement test levels, click here.

 If a retest is needed or requested, you may take one retest at a cost of $10 during a three-year period.
-Check with your academic advisor or the Assessment Center to determine if you qualify for retesting.
+Check with your academic advisor or the Testing Center to determine if you qualify for retesting.

 Below you will find three options for preparing for an Accuplacer retest.
 Please keep in mind you only qualify for one retest in a three year period, so make sure you are well prepared.